LaurentMazare/tensorflow-ocaml/README.md

 opam install tensorflow
 ```

 After that you have to get/build the TensorFlow library `libtensorflow-0.10.so`.
-The opam packages starting from version 0.0.x as well as the current tip use TensorFlow release 0.10.
+The opam packages starting from version 0.0.6 use TensorFlow release 0.10, the current tip uses release 0.11 (for which you need to build `libtensorflow-0.11.so`.
 There are two possibilities to obtain it:

 * You can build it from source by following these steps:
     1. [Install the Bazel build system](http://bazel.io/docs/install.html)